dbt-labs/metricflow/CONTRIBUTING.md

     - `Black` for formatting
     - `Flake8` for general Python linting
     - `MyPy` for typechecking
-5. To see how your changes work with mnore interactive queries, use your repo-local CLI.
+5. To see how your changes work with more interactive queries, use your repo-local CLI.
     - Run `poetry run mf --help`
     - Follow the CLI help from there, just remember your local CLI is always `poetry run mf <COMMAND>`!